B.A. Regis University, 1986; J.D., St. Mary’s University of San Antonio, 1990Awards & Honors:

 State Bar of Texas Supreme Court of Texas United States Court of Appeals for the Fifth Circuit United States District Courts for the Northern, Southern, Eastern & Western Districts of Texas

 In courtrooms throughout Texas and elsewhere, John Flood has battled with giant corporations who have wronged his clients.
 Board Certified by the Texas Board of Legal Specialization in Personal Injury Trial Law, John has won notable jury verdicts and achieved excellent settlements for his clients in wrongful death claims, product liability cases, complex commercial disputes, trucking crashes, and industrial accidents.
-John’s work in Umma Resources v.
-Key Energy Services led to a Top Verdict in the nation in 2010 ($13,299,410).
-His $6,000,000 jury verdict in Browning v.
-Colonial Freight Lines was considered one of the largest in Waco federal court history.

 In 2015 John represented the Arredondo family whose beautiful baby boy was killed when a 100-pound television fell from a flimsy AV cart.
 His groundbreaking work led to a confidential resolution of the case shortly before a jury trial.

-Also, in 2015 John represented an oilfield worker whose arm was traumatically amputated while working on the deck of a South Texas drilling rig.
+In 2015 John represented an oilfield worker whose arm was traumatically amputated while working on the deck of a South Texas drilling rig.
 Again, after preparing the case for a jury in Maverick County he was able to reach a resolution to take care of his client.

 When a tractor-trailer driver in North Texas reached down to pick up a cell phone while driving, he crashed into a pedestrian killing her and traumatizing her cousin who witnessed the carnage.
 John’s work in 2014 on behalf of the witnessing cousin made a pre-trial resolution the truck driver’s only option to avoid a devastating jury verdict.